Friday, 23 February 2018

 Edmond and Bridget had five children during the course of what-was-to-be their short marriage.

 In September of 1884, their daughter Catherine (known as Kate) was born.
-Her birthplace was recorded as Aubigny, also known as 'Irish Town'.
+Her birthplace was recorded as 'Irish Town' in the County of Aubigny, Queensland.
 Edmond was now 21 years of age.

 Edmond's son John was born in 1886, when Edmond was aged 23.
 His birthplace was recorded as the 'Agricultural Showgrounds' in Toowoomba.
 So by this time Edmond and Bridget had moved from 'Irish Town' into the township of Toowoomba, most likely so that Edmond could be close to his workplace; but they had not yet been able to afford moving into a house.
 Living at the showgrounds most likely involved living in a temporary dwelling and doing it tough.